MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 R Server is commercial-grade software designed to run workloads that you have created and tested on a workstation that has **Microsoft R Client** and development tools such as **R Tools for Visual Studio (RTVS)**, RStudio, or other applications that can consume R packages.

+R Server provides the infrastructure for distributing a workload across multiple nodes (referred to as *data chunking*), running jobs in parallel, and then reassembling the results for further analysis and visualization.

 R Client is a scaled down, free execution engine for Microsoft R features that includes function libraries and operationalization features.
-It's suitable for development and smaller workloads that run in memory using a maximum of two processors.
+It's suitable for development and smaller workloads that fit in memory, using a maximum of two processors.
 R Client is typically used in conjunction with development applications like RTVS to create and tune R solutions locally, prior to deployment on a commercial server platform like R Server for Windows.
 For more information about workstation setup and features, see [R Client](r-client.md).

 Solutions developed locally on workstation can be published to remote R Server instances offering performance and scale.
 Existing solutions can be deployed as-is, modified to accommodate large data sets, or reconfigured to use a specific compute context.
 In this release, the [mrsdeploy package](mrsdeploy/mrsdeploy.md) give you the ability to toggle between remote and local sessions in an R console application.
 As you change the compute context and make other adjustments to increase data size, you can set up a remote session and issue commands to validate the changes incrementally.